iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Verison 9.0.1
+- Fixed Mode 3 and 4 not equipping correctly.
+- Fixed "the random q" issue.
+In short, they broke a workaround for an issue with coloring text by finally fixing the issue.

 Version 9.0
 - Overhauled the way Weapon Skills are handled.
 Dramatically simplified WS code.
 Removed the Capped TP and Attack Cap WS sets.
 Will now use, in order: `ws_accuracy` if in High Accuracy Mode (Mode3) > `sets["Weapon Skill Name"].high_buff` if above the Attack Cap Threshold and the set exists > `sets["Weapon Skill Name"]` if the set exists > `weapons_skill`.
 The `.high_buff` sets allow for setting specific gear per WS instead of a single Capped Attack set that overlays on top of any given WS set.
 Will layer `hachirin_no_obi` and `ygnass_resolve_1` sets on top of the base set used as necessary.